PGMax: Factor Graphs for Discrete Probabilistic Graphical Models and Loopy Belief Propagation in JAX

+\texttt{pgmpy} only runs on CPUs.
+Although \texttt{pomegranate} supports CPU multiprocessing and GPUs, we did not see any obvious speedups from these advanced features.
+Consequently, we only use CPUs for both \texttt{pgmpy} and \texttt{pomegranate}.
+We test PGMax on both CPUs (using Intel(R) Core(TM) i7-7820HQ) and GPUs (using NVIDIA Quadro M1200).

-We start with 20 randomly generated 30-unit RBMs (with 15 hidden and 15 visible units), and obtain ground truth MAP estimates with brute force enumeration. pgmpy's MPLP consistently gives poor MAP estimates. pomegranate recovers ground truth for only 2/20 RBMs, but in general gives high-quality MAP estimates.
-PGMax recovers ground truth for 17/20 RBMs, and consistently outperforms both pgmpy's MPLP and pomegranate.
-We measure mean inference time from 10 runs across all 20 RBMs to compare inference speed.
-Compared with PGMax on CPU, pgmpy's MPLP is 2.5x slower, and pomegranate is 1.43x slower.
-Compared with PGMax on GPU, pgmpy's MPLP is 6x slower, while pomegranate is 3.4x slower.
+Our first experiment considers $20$ randomly generated RBMs with $30$ units (with $15$ hidden and $15$ visible variables).
+We derive the ground truth (GT) MAP estimates with brute force enumeration. \texttt{pgmpy}'s MPLP consistently gives poor MAP estimates. \texttt{pomegranate} recovers the GT MAP estimates for only $2/20$ RBMs, but often gives high-quality MAP estimates.
+PGMax recovers the GT MAP estimates for $17/20$ RBMs, and outperforms both \texttt{pgmpy} and \texttt{pomegranate} for each RBM.
+In addition, to compare inference time, we run inference $10$ times for each of the $20$ RBMs and report the average time.
+When compared with PGMax on CPU, \texttt{pgmpy} is $2.5\times$ slower, and \texttt{pomegranate} is $1.43\times$ slower.
+When compared with PGMax on GPU, \texttt{pgmpy} is $6\times$ slower, while \texttt{pomegranate} is $3.4\times$ slower.

-We additionally test scalability to larger models using randomly generated RBMs of varying sizes ($40, 60, \ldots, 200$ total units) with an equal number of hidden and visible units. pgmpy's MPLP again consistently gives poor MAP estimates. pomegranate and PGMax give similar-quality MAP estimates, with PGMax obtaining better MAP estimates in 8/9 test cases.
-However, PGMax achieves significant inference speedups, as we see in Fig.~\ref{fig:results}.
-The advantage is more pronounced for large models: for a 200-unit RBM, inference takes 2.31s with PGMax CPU, 0.84s with PGMax GPU, 377.97s with pgmpy's MPLP, and 941.87s with pomegranate.
-Note that our tests are done using a regular laptop GPU.
-PGMax can achieve additional speedups with more powerful GPUs for even larger models.
+We additionally test the scalability of each package to larger models, using randomly generated RBMs of increasing sizes---with $40, 60, \ldots, 200$ total units, and an equal number of hidden and visible variables.
+Again, \texttt{pgmpy}'s MPLP consistently gives poor MAP estimates. \texttt{pomegranate} and PGMax give similar-quality MAP estimates, with PGMax obtaining better MAP estimates for $8/9$ model sizes.
+However, as we see in Fig.~\ref{fig:results}, PGMax achieves significant inference speedups.
+This speed advantage is more pronounced for large models: for a RBM with $200$ units, inference takes $2.31$s with PGMax on a CPU, $0.84$s with PGMax on a GPU, $377.97$s with \texttt{pgmpy}'s MPLP, and $941.87$s with \texttt{pomegranate}.
+Note that our tests are done using a laptop GPU: the performance gap would increase for larger models on more powerful GPUs.